How to Dress Up in Winter: Party Outfits for Every Occasion

-Dressing “nice” in the winter can be a complicated affair.
-How to balance looking good with, y’know, staying warm?
+Dressing “nice” in the winter can feel like a complicated affair.
+How to look good and also y’know, stay warm?
 And can you rock the personal style touches, like a bare ankle, that you would in warmer months?

 Don’t be afraid to treat any event, from a friend’s dinner party to a black tie winter wedding, like a red carpet opportunity.
 It just takes mixing up a few key pieces and incorporating details unique to your personal style.